Changes to the COVID-19 testing site at Devizes Leisure Centre

 People who have any symptoms of coronavirus should not use this service.
 Symptoms include a high temperature, a new, persistent cough or a loss or change to your sense of smell or taste.
 If people are showing any symptoms, they must book a PCR test.
 Testing with symptoms is offered at the regional and local testing sites.

-For more information on asymptomatic testing and the collect sites, visit COVID-19 - community testing.
+For more information on asymptomatic testing and the collect sites, visit .

-All of the lateral flow test collection sites around the county including our sites and pharmacies can be found on this map, which includes opening hours and the status of the site: NHS Rapid lateral flow test sites and collection sites.
+All of the lateral flow test collection sites around the county including our sites and pharmacies can be found on this map, which includes opening hours and the status of the site: GOV.UK: Order coronavirus (COVID-19) rapid lateral flow tests.

 People can call the 119 helpline if they need any support including translation services, or for any assistance with registering their test or reporting results.